GraceKiarie/Data-Normalization/README.md

  Steps:

- 1. run the database.php file to create the database and tables.
+ 1. Import the sql file.

  2. Visit the index page and upload the json file.

- 3. Check the view data page to see the normalized data.
+ 3. Check the displayData.php page to see the normalized data.